-- Textile based: the goal is to forget that you are wearing this device while it blends into the background.
+- Textile-based: the goal is to forget that you are wearing this device while it blends into the background.
 Special attention was paid to breathability and heat retention.
 Workers usually work in non-airconditioned and hot environments.
 The Apex utilizes patent-pending technology for ventilation and its lack of a front chest plate.

 - Passive assistance utilizing elastic materials in parallel with the back muscles.
 The technology was developed at Vanderbilt (there are several papers published by Dr. Karl Zelik).

-- Modular: the Apex is designed to be easy to don and doff with estimated 25-30 seconds to put on and 10 seconds to take off.
-One size fits all doesn’t work without sacrificing cost, weight or comfort.
-To solve this, the four main components can be swapped out: back piece, straps, thigh sleeves, and bands.
+- Modular: the Apex is designed to be easy to don and doff with an estimated 25-30 seconds to put on and 10 seconds to take off.
+One size fits all doesn’t work without sacrificing cost, weight, or comfort.
+To solve this, the four main components can be swapped out: the back piece, straps, thigh sleeves, and bands.
 By mixing and matching pieces, the goal is to achieve a 95% fit across most body types.

 - Dual-mode: the exosuit’s support can be turned on/off with a switch.
 This is part of another patent-pending technology.
 Note that walking in assistive mode is not intended to be a hindrance.
 Disengaging the clutch removes the tension from the elastic elements, allowing employees to sit, walk, operate a forklift, etc…

-HeroCare360 is a full program on storage, cleaning, maintenance, fit, training protocols and training tools that comes with every unit.
+HeroCare360 is a full program on storage, cleaning, maintenance, fit, training protocols, and training tools that comes with every unit.
 There is a very high employee turnover rate in logistics, making it important that the device can fit well (one exo per person, no sharing).